norahellstadius/AC215_MOMA_LISA/README.md

 6. Check that containers are running by SSH into instance & running `sudo docker container ls` or `sudo docker container logs api-service -f`
 7. Deploy the webserver: `ansible-playbook deploy-setup-webserver.yml -i inventory.yml`
 8. Visit the website: `http://<external_ip>`

-9. Delete the VM instance: `ansible-playbook deploy-create-instance.yml -i inventory.yml --extra-vars cluster_state=absent`
+To delete the VM instance, run the following command: `ansible-playbook deploy-create-instance.yml -i inventory.yml --extra-vars cluster_state=absent`

-These commands take care of creating the different docker images, uploading them to GCR, creating a VM instance, establishing a docker network, and running the docker containers.
+These commands take care of creating the different docker images, uploading them to GCR, creating a VM instance, establishing a docker network, running the docker containers and creating a webserver managed by NGINX.

+TODO:
+- Add description of APIs
+- Include screenshots of website
+- Add some more stuff to ansible section
+- Change the number of points used in latent space walk